nickhildebrant/directx-projects/README.md

 # DirectX11 Projects
 >Here is my newest development in Computer Graphics programming.
-After learning a lot about game engines and computer graphics, I am taking a second shot at DirectX.
+After learning a lot about game engines and computer graphics, I am continuing my learning with DirectX.
 Programming for the WinAPI and using the DirectX library is a lot and will take a lot of time, but I look forward to implementing the graphics rendering techniques I learned in my Graphics for Games class such as shadow mapping, SSAO, and the Catmull-Clark Subdivision algorithm.

 ![image](https://github.com/nickhildebrant/directx-projects/assets/78184238/ab0643e9-6d27-4c74-baad-ec1f0e3db580)